Join the Effort

 1962: Bishop Tracy appointed St. Aloysius’ first associate pastor, Father Peter Jenniskens

-1963: Town Construction completed a second school building and the convent to house to Daughters of Jesus in 1963
+1963: Town Construction completed a second school building and the convent to house the Daughters of Jesus in 1963

 1964: the first class of students who attended 1st through 8th grade at SAS graduated